Força Lleida CE: History

-In its first season, Força Lleida qualified for the playoffs, after finalizing 7th in Regular Season, but was eliminated in the quarterfinals against Palencia.
+In its first season, Força Lleida qualified for the playoffs, after finalizing 7th in regular season, but was eliminated in the quarterfinals against Palencia Baloncesto.
 The next season, the team got the same number of victories than the past year (11), but this time just could get the 10th position.

-In 2015 the club achieved its best performance after reaching to the semifinals of the playoffs, but just one season later, Força Lleida finished in the last position becoming relegated to LEB Plata.
-But a few months later, the club achieved a vacant berth in the same league, so they could avoid the descent and play in LEB Oro the next season.
+In 2015 the club achieved its best performance after reaching the semifinals of the playoffs against Club Ourense Baloncesto, but just one season later, Força Lleida finished in the last position becoming relegated to LEB Plata.
+But a few months later, the club achieved a vacant berth in the same league from recently promoted FC Barcelona Bàsquet B, who decided to trade their 2nd tier vacant for Força Lleida's 3rd division vacant because of their politics of developing young talent.
+This meant Força Lleida avoided the descent and could play in Primera FEB the next season.

-In 2017, despite the team could finish the competition with more victories than lost games, they just could get the tenth position at the table, thus not qualifying for the postseason.
+In 2017, despite the team finished the competition with more victories than lost games, they just could get the tenth position at the table, thus not qualifying for the postseason.

-Força Lleida promoted to the Liga ACB following the 2023–24 season, after beating Estudiantes in the semi-final and finished second, after they were granted a license.
-The 2024–25 season will mark Lleida's debut season in the Spanish top level division.